kazurayam/UsingMaterialsInKatalonStudio/README.md

 `UsingMaterialsInKatalonStudio/Materials/webservice.openweathermap.TS/20190918_090636/webservice.TC11_saveData/weatherData.json`

+What is the value of this path format resolved by the Materials library?

+Please imagine that I execute this test regularly and repeatedly
+--- once a day, for 30 days.
+Because the path contains yyyyMMdd_hhmmss portion, I can store all 30 JSON files, I can refrain from overwriting the file at each run.

+Please image that I have 2 or more Test Cases which store JSON files locally.
+Because the path contains <Test Case Id>/<sub dirs> portion, I can automatically organize the file tree of output files by Test Case Id.

+### How the code works

 The test case uses the Materials library to resolve the file path.

 The test case `TC11_saveData` will save the path value into a GlobalVariable.dataPath.